e4s-project-exp/e4s-project-exp.github.io/index.md

 <p style="text-align:center;">
     <strong style="font-size: 1.5em;">Trusted by the HPC-AI Community</strong>
 </p>
 E4S is developed and supported by contributors from U.S. national laboratories, universities, and industry partners.
-It is available as both open-source and commercial distributions such as [ParaTools Pro for E4S™](https://paratoolspro.com).
+It is available as both open-source and commercial distributions such as [ParaTools Pro for E4S™](https://paratoolspro.com) for commercial cloud platforms such as AWS, Azure, GCP, OCI, and IBM Cloud.